Create—and teach children to create

 Watkins Community Education Internship Program

-Do you envision pursuing a career in the arts—either as a creative professional or as a teacher guiding young students in the expression of their own creativity?
+Do you envision pursuing a career in the creative economy—either as an artist, creative professional, or as a teacher guiding young students in the expression of their own creativity?
 As a teenager, you’ll find that children will look to you as a mentor and be receptive to your guidance.
 Yes, it’s a big responsibility, but it’s also a rewarding one.
-This is a competitive, unpaid internship during which you will gain valuable work experience—possibly even letters of recommendation for college.

 You would enjoy being a summer intern if you: